 Your children play with toys and use children’s products every day, and of course you would never buy them something that would harm them.
-But sometimes toys or children’s products are recalled because they have caused harm to children due to a company’s negligence.
+But sometimes defective toys and children’s products are recalled because they have caused harm to children due to a company’s negligence.
 To help protect your loved ones, here are some of the Consumer Product Safety Commission’s children’s products recalls for April:

 Carter’s Recalls Infant Clothing with Zippers Due to Choking Hazard